AliceWonderMiscreations/libbitcoin-RPM/README.md

 ## libbitcoin 4.x branch

 I have just started writing the RPM spec files for this branch.
 This branch should not be used on production systems.
+This branch will only use git master and will not use tagged source tarballs.
+That is the nature of a development branch.

 ### libbitcoin4.spec